actions/actions-runner-controller/README.md

       group: NewGroup
 ```

-### Using EKS IAM role for service accounts
+### Using IRSA (IAM Roles for Service Accounts) in EKS

-`actions-runner-controller` v0.15.0 or later has support for EKS IAM role for service accounts.
+`actions-runner-controller` v0.15.0 or later has support for IRSA in EKS.

 As similar as for regular pods and deployments, you firstly need an existing service account with the IAM role associated.
 Create one using e.g. `eksctl`.
 You can refer to [the EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) for more details.